jawrainey/pysay/README.md

 # pysay

 pysay is a small command-line utility that uses the [forvo API](http://api.forvo.com/) to provide audio playback of a word _or_ phrase in their native language.

-The aim of this application is to replace the `say` command provided by OSX with a native language alternative.
+It was written as a replacement for the `say` command provided by OSX with a native language alternative.

 ## Installation

+You will need to [sign up](http://api.forvo.com/plans-and-pricing/free/) to forvo and replace the contents of `APIKEY` in `pysay.py` with your key.

     git clone http://github.com/jawrainey/pysay.git ~/pysay
     cd ~/pysay && chmod +x pysay.py